turingschool-examples/task_manager_rails/README.md

 end
 ```

 Thinking back to the welcome page that we created, what are our next steps to get this route to work properly?
-In order to display an error free view, we will need to add a `Tasks Controller`, an `index` action in that controller, and an `index.html.erb` file for that controller action.
+In order to display an error free view, we will need to add a `TasksController`, an `index` action in that controller, and an `index.html.erb` file for that controller action.

 First, add a new controller to your controllers directory called `tasks_controller.rb`